yeonsoochung/walmart-sales/README.md

 	<img src="images/events_calendar.PNG" alt="Alt text" width="400"/>
 	</p>

-3. I took the SNAP dates information from calendar.csv and added them as a column to sales_data.csv.
+3. I took the SNAP dates information from calendar.CSV and added them as a column to sales_data.CSV.

 	a.
 First step was to use extract the dates, snap_CA, snap_TX, and snap_WI columns from the calendar table.